cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 Methods whose names end in `Total` and ones whose names end in `NoExpMultiExp`.
 The former includes all group operations, even the ones done in (multi-)exponentiation algorithms while `NoExpMultiExp` methods only retrieve operation counts of operations done *not* in (multi-)exponentiations.
 This is useful if you want to track (multi-)exponentiations only as a single unit and not the underlying group operations.
-This data can be accessed via the `getNumExps()` and `getMultiExpTermNumbers()` methods, where the latter returns an array containing the number of bases in each multi-exponentiation done.
+That data can be accessed via the `getNumExps()` and `getMultiExpTermNumbers()` methods, where the latter returns an array containing the number of bases in each multi-exponentiation done.

 Additionally, `resetCounters()` can be used to reset all operation counters, and `formatCounterData()` provides a printable string that summarizes all collected data.